-Some lenders will ask you for other documents as well.
-In contrast, others wont’t bother you at all, as they just send a form to the accountant to complete.
-Whatever the case, we are here to help you, so don’t despair, help is at hand!
-We are also happy to liaise with your accountant directly if that’s your preference, when it comes to gathering the necessary paperwork.
+Some lenders may also ask you for other documents, while others won’t bother you at all, as they just send a form to the accountant to complete.
+Whatever the case, we are here to make your mortgage journey smooth and hassle-free.
+We can also work directly with your accountant to gather all the necessary paperwork.

 When you find a limited company director mortgage calculator online, what income figure do you put in?
 Latest year salary and dividends?
 Or the average of the last 3 years?
 Or your profit and salary figures for the last 2 years?
 It is confusing, isn’t it?
 Well, the answer is – it depends.

-Be aware that this transaction is a sale, so the buyer (the limited company) may be liable to paying stamp duty land tax.
-Your accountant or tax advisor will be able to advise you regarding the stamp duty liability.
+Be aware that this transaction is a property sale, so the buyer (the limited company) may have to pay stamp duty land tax.
+Your accountant or tax advisor will be able to advise you regarding the stamp duty tax liability.

 On the positive side, many lenders accept the equity in the property as a “gift”.
 This means that the limited company wouldn’t necessarily have to put down any cash as a deposit for this purchase.

-When moving home and renting out your old home, you could also transfer the property to a limited company.
-Not every lender will allow this move, but we can help you arrange this type of transaction as well.
+You could also transfer the property to a limited company when moving home and renting out your old home.
+Not every lender allows this transfer, but we have access to all those who do and we can help you arrange this type of mortgage as well.

 Buying a buy to let property through a limited company has its pros and cons compared to buying in your own name.